ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC.md

 instance {-# LIBERAL #-} D r s => C Bool r [s]
 ```
 These instances do not satisfy the (strict) instance consistency condition.
-Yet if they are not allowed, then the liberal coverage condition is not very useful.
+*Yet if they are not allowed, then the liberal coverage condition (LCC) is not very useful.*
+If either instance of the pair satisfies LCC but not SCC, then the pair will not satisfy strict instance consistency (SICC).
+In short, LCC is incompatible with SICC.

 That motivates the definition of liberal instance consistency:

 **Liberal instance consistency condition**.
 Consider a declaration for class TC, and any pair of instance declarations for that class: